jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 At that point two thoughts crossed my mind: First thing I thought was that I was sold on the idea.
 I wanted to do it.
-And a second after that I thought "I hate you".
+And a second after that I thought *"I hate you"*.

 Because I knew just how much work achieving that would involve.
 And if I hadn't been convinced it was a good idea, I would never have agreed to take on such a huge task.
-But I was convinced, I had fallen into the trap, and I knew the next N months of my life would be... well... "fun".
+But I was convinced.
+And I had fallen into the trap.
+And I knew the next N months of my life would be... well... *"fun"*.

 ## The project